marinuslouw/exegetic-new-site/content/careers/_index.md

 draft: false
 categories: []
 tags: []
+description: "We're always on the lookout for fresh talent.
+If you think you'd make a good addition to the Exegetic team this is the page for you."
 ---

 We work across multiple sectors and provide a wide range of services.
 An interdisciplinary team enables us to satisfy our customers' diverse needs.